ninjamuffin10111/hello-1/py/README.md

 chmod +x hello
 ```

+Now when we look at the file we see the color changed.
+This is because
+the computer thinks the file is a runnable script now instead of just
+a text file.

 Some might tell you to use the name `hello.py` but that's just
 stupid for a command.
 No pros do that.
 It is true, however, that
 the `.py` is required if you are making a module, which we aren't,